 Abstract

-s in non-financial corporate sector, and the complete mediating effect is R&D innovation.In this paper, the listed companies of China's A-share market are taken as research samples, and it is found that, with the deepening of the financialization of enterprises, the risk taking level of enterprises is significantly reduced.
-The conclusions are still sound when we eafter the adoption of instrumental variable method, and the negative impact of financialisation on corporate risk taking is significantly reduced under the constraints of a good governance mechanism.
+Using China's A-share listed companies as a sample, this paper provides empirical evidence that with the deepening of financialisation in non-financial corporate sector, the level of corporate risk-taking is significantly reduced, and the complete mediating effect is R&D innovation.
+The results are still robust when we use instrumental variable method, and the negative impact of financialisation on corporate risk taking is significantly reduced under the constraints of a good governance mechanism.
 It is further found that as the degree of financialization in non-financial corporate sector deepens, even if enterprises have the ability to take risks, they have no willingness to take risks.
 This paper theoretically demonstrates the micro-inducement of the insufficient motivation for enterprise development, under the “siphon effect” of financialization.

-Key words: Financialization, Risk taking, Entrepreneurial spirit, Corporate governance
+Key words: Financialization; Risk taking; Entrepreneurial spirit; Corporate governance

 1.Introduction

-China's industrial development pattern has undergone new changes, the advantages of traditional manufacturing industry are declining, theproblem of overcapacity is prominent and market competitiveness is declining.
-However, the returns of the financial, insurance, real estate and other pan-financial sectors have continued to go far than the non-financial industries.
-The structural imbalance of industrial development has attracted more and more attention (Huang Qunhui, 2017).
+As China's economy steps into a "new normal" phase, China's industrial development pattern has undergone new changes.
+The advantages of traditional manufacturing industry are declining, the overcapacity problem is prominent and market competitiveness is declining.
+However, the returns of broad financial sectors such as finance, insurance, and real estate have continued to go far than the non-financial industries.
+The structural imbalance of industrial development is attracting more and more attention (Huang Qunhui, 2017).

-During a longa period of time, on the one hand, a large amount of financial capital is keen to self-circulating within the financial system, unwilling to play the role of serving the development of the real economy; on the other hand, the huge profits of the financial sector continue to erode the entrepreneurial enthusiasm and the passion of employees, More and more non-financial corporations（NFCs） gradually deviating from the main business, eager to invest in financial assets and real estate, etc., resulting in a large amount of social capital and physical enterprise funds flowing into the fields of finance and real estate, resulting in insufficient investment in the real industry. (句子太长，需要用些关联词和从句)

-The increasing financial trend （金融化趋势？The increased trend）of NFCs’ financialization physical enterprises has intensified the “hollow”ing out of the physical industry (Jiazhi Xie et al., 2014; Jun Song and Hao Lu, 2015).
+During a long time, on the one hand, a large amount of financial capital is keen to self-circulating within the financial system, unwilling to serve the development of the real economy; on the other hand, the huge profits of the financial sectors erode the entrepreneurial enthusiasm and the passion of employees.
+More and more non-financial corporations（NFCs）are gradually deviating from their main business, and become eager to invest in financial assets and real estate, etc. A large amount of social capital and physical firm capital flow into the fields of finance and real estate, resulting in insufficient investment in the real industry.
+The increased trend of NFCs’ financialization aggravates the “hollow phenomenon” of the real industry (Jiazhi Xie et al., 2014; Jun Song and Hao Lu, 2015).

-In theory, it has been found that NFCs’ excessive financialization of may enterprises has squeezed out corporate innovation investment (Hongjian Wang et al., 2017), inhibiting technological innovation capabilities (Jiazhi Xie et al., 2014), reducing the corporate investment rate in the real industry and reducing the effectiveness of monetary policy, (Chengsi Zhang and Buyu Zhang, 2016) which has damaged the future development of the NFCs’ main business (Yong Du et al., 2017).
-NFCs’corporateThe excessive dependence of the entity on the related benefits of financialization, has also increased the leverage ratio of the enterprise, increased the difficulty of macro-control of the reduction of leverage and hindered the supply-side reform (Guanchun Liu et al., 2018).
-However, some studies have shown that a higher proportion of financial assets is allocated as a “reservoir” for financing, which reflects the corporate preventive saving motives (Guanchun Liu et al., 2018).
-It alleviate corporate financing constraints (Jun Zhang and Dan Yu, 2008), and upgrade tcorporate investment ability of the company.
+From a theoretical perspective, NFCs’ excessive financialization may squeeze out corporate innovation investment (Hongjian Wang et al., 2017), inhibite technological innovation capabilities (Jiazhi Xie et al., 2014), reduce the corporate investment rate in the real industry, compresse the effectiveness of monetary policy (Chengsi Zhang and Buyu Zhang, 2016), damage the future development of the NFCs’ primary business (Yong Du et al., 2017).
+Moreover, NFCs’ excessive dependence on the finance-related income also raises the corporate leverage ratio, increases the difficulty of macro-control for the leverage reduction, and hinders the supply-side reform.
+However, some studies document that a higher proportion of financial assets is allocated as a “reservoir” for financing, which reflects the corporate preventive saving motives (Guanchun Liu et al., 2018).
+It alleviates corporate financing constraints (Jun Zhang and Dan Yu, 2008) and upgrades corporate investment ability.

-Under the pressure from theenterprise corporate transformation and upgrading, corporate behavior behavior may continue to present new heterogeneity characteristics, especially in the face of the increasingly accelerated financialization trend in non-financial corporate sector.
-So, in the face we
+Facing the pressure from the corporate transformation and upgrading, corporate behavior may continue to present new heterogeneity characteristics, especially in the face of the increasingly accelerated financialization trend in non-financial corporate sector.
+So, we need new research perspectives and further theoretical research.